 Patients with high prescriptions, such as extreme nearsightedness, can also have their vision improved with scleral lenses.
 Strong nearsighted glasses change the size of what you see to make it look smaller.
 Soft lenses may not be available in high strengths, or stable enough on your eye to provide consistently clear vision.
 Scleral lenses do not have the same minification effect as glasses.
 Since they are made-to-order for your needs, they are more stable than soft contact lenses.

 When a scleral lens is inserted onto your eye, it is filled with a non-preserved solution.
 This solution is maintained between your eye and the scleral lens throughout your entire day of wear.
 Due to the liquid chamber that is created between the lens and the cornea, scleral lenses are also successful in relieving the symptoms of dry eye disease and other ocular surface diseases when eye drops, or other treatments have not been successful.

-Patients that have undergone surgeries, such as corneal transplants, often rely on scleral lenses to improve their quality of vision.
+Patients that have undergone surgeries or other cornea disease treatments, such as corneal transplants, often rely on scleral lenses to improve their quality of vision.
 Even though the transplanted cornea solves issues like scars, distortion, opacities, and impaired function, the transplant can still be irregular and need the corrective optics provided by scleral lenses.
 Patients with corneal transplants frequently achieve clear, comfortable vision with an appropriate specialty lens.